 Tackling emissions

-To evaluate the potential to reduce nitrogen greenhouse gas emissions, GRDC invested in modelling analysis across every subregion of Australia.
+To evaluate the potential to reduce greenhouse gas emissions from the grains sector, GRDC invested in modelling analysis across every subregion of Australia.
 The work was led by CSIRO Agriculture and Food in partnership with the NSW Department of Primary Industries.

-The analysis found that by improving the efficiency of nitrogen use, growers stand to increase yields and generate a 10 per cent reduction in the intensity of total emissions – including off-farm emissions.
+The analysis found that by improving the efficiency of nitrogen use, growers stand to increase yields and generate a 10 per cent reduction in the intensity of total emissions.

 Yield, nitrogen losses and soil carbon processes were analysed using the APSIM model in locally relevant cropping sequences over a 30-year period – 1990 to 2019.
 Modelling allowed the exploration of the impact of different nitrogen management strategies across a broad range of environments and seasonal conditions.